Stories Of Kindness

 Nanba – Saravanan, Arul, Vishnu, Gautam, Sankar Anna, Vijay

-William temple friends, Backbenchers Group, my Perks school, Amrita college and Imperial college mates….
+William temple friends, Backbenchers Group, my Perks school, Amrita 98 batch mates and Imperial 03-04 college mates….

 A good friend is a considered true blessing of God.
 I am blessed with so many… Thank you God.